Myofunctional Therapy

 What Are Orofacial Myofunctional Disorders?

-Myofunctional disorders usually occur when the tongue or lip interferes with orofacial structures, functions, and development.
-A common cause of OMDs is tongue and lip ties.
-This generally happens when the tissue or frenum under the tongue and the upper lip is too short and limits the movement of the tongue and lips.
-Lip ties can be the cause of a thin and or short upper lip and can cause the lips to be parted at rest, creating an open mouth posture.
-This contributes to more mouth breathing.
+Myofunctional disorders occur when the tongue or lip interferes with orofacial structures, functions, and development.
+A common cause of these disorders is tongue and lip ties, which occur when the tissue or frenum under the tongue or upper lip is too short, limiting the movement of the tongue and lips.
+Lip ties can cause a thin or short upper lip and lead to an open mouth posture when the lips are at rest, resulting in mouth breathing.

-The most common symptom of OMDs is an obstruction in the upper airway, which disturbs nasal breathing.
-The body tries to correct itself by breathing through the mouth, which changes the natural growth and position of the jaw, lips, tongue, and facial structure.
-Upper airway obstruction can also put pressure on teeth by creating a tongue thrust from irregular swallowing and tongue position, forcing the teeth toward an improper position.
+The most common symptom of OMDs is upper airway obstruction, which disrupts nasal breathing.
+As a result, the body compensates by breathing through the mouth, altering the natural growth and position of the jaw, lips, tongue, and facial structure.
+Upper airway obstruction can also exert pressure on teeth due to irregular swallowing and tongue positioning, leading to a tongue thrust and forcing the teeth into an improper position.

 Some Common Symptoms Of Orofacial Myofunctional Disorders Are:

-If you are experiencing any of the above symptoms, you or your child might have orofacial myofunctional disorders.
-These disorders treated through myofunctional therapy can restore proper oral function and help improve oral wellness.
+If you or your child are experiencing any of the above symptoms, it is possible that you have orofacial myofunctional disorders.
+Fortunately, these disorders can be treated through myofunctional therapy, which can help restore proper oral function and improve oral wellness.

 Effects of Myofunctional Disorders Oral Health

-Improper tongue and facial posture can affect tongue function and the flow of saliva.
-Saliva plays a major role in fighting against plaque and bacteria.
+Improper tongue and facial posture can disrupt tongue function and the flow of saliva, which plays a vital role in fighting against plaque and bacteria.
 Acid reflux and mouth breathing are also common with OMDs.
-Therefore, individuals diagnosed with OMD have a greater risk of tooth decay and periodontal disease.
+As a result, individuals diagnosed with OMDs have a higher risk of tooth decay and periodontal disease.

 Effectiveness of Orofacial Myofunctional Therapy

-Myofunctional therapy is a process performed by a myofunctional therapist who has received training in OMDs and corrective treatments for these disorders.
-The training goals, mainly depend on your specific needs and include correction of the tongue posture, proper swallowing habits, resting or closed lip position, and establishment of breathing patterns.
-Eliminating unnecessary habits such as thumb-sucking and nail-biting proves to be very effective in the treatment of OMDs.
+Myofunctional therapy is performed by a myofunctional therapist who has received training in OMDs and corrective treatments for these disorders.
+The goals of training vary depending on your specific needs and include correcting tongue posture, promoting proper swallowing habits, establishing a resting or closed lip position, and developing appropriate breathing patterns.
+Eliminating unnecessary habits such as thumb-sucking and nail-biting can also prove to be effective in the treatment of OMDs.

-Your OMD therapist will recommend a proper treatment plan for you, which will require you to perform exercises that include the tongue, lips, and mouth, as well as breathing, swallowing, and resting patterns.
-Once you start practicing those exercises, your muscle coordination will increase, helping to eliminate improper oral habits and functions.
+Your OMD therapist will recommend a treatment plan that includes exercises for the tongue, lips, and mouth, as well as breathing, swallowing, and resting patterns.
+Practicing these exercises improves muscle coordination and helps to eliminate improper oral habits and functions.

-Exercises are key to correcting OMDs and can significantly treat obstructive sleep apnea.
-Both children and adults can perform these exercises to achieve the results needed to eliminate OMD disorders.
+Exercises play a crucial role in correcting OMDs and can significantly improve obstructive sleep apnea.
+Both children and adults can perform these exercises to eliminate OMD disorders and achieve the desired results.

 Benefits of Myofunctional Therapy

-Myofunctional therapy is a minimally invasive treatment and involves several therapeutic exercises which can be performed in a matter of minutes.
+Myofunctional therapy is a minimally invasive treatment that involves several therapeutic exercises that can be performed in a matter of minutes.
 People can execute these exercises while doing their daily routine tasks.
-These exercises help people of any age in correcting their orofacial disorders and show results within a few months, but one has to be consistent while performing them.
+These exercises help people of any age to correct their orofacial disorders and show results within a few months, but consistency in performing them is key.
 Myofunctional therapy has multiple benefits, including:

 1. Quicker Results